| Competition

 of those agencies, and the perceived needs of the member governments

+for technical assistance and capacity building.
 5.13 Such a survey might form the initial database of information

 on competition policy regimes, which member governments might make